kanchiworld/kanchan/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Dash Core in Unix.
+Some notes on how to build Kanchan Core in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Base build dependencies
 -----------------------
-Building the dependencies and Dash Core requires some essential build tools and libraries to be installed before.
+Building the dependencies and Kanchan Core requires some essential build tools and libraries to be installed before.

 Run the following commands to install required packages: